Personal profile

 Qualifications

 Her research is concerned with how science and technology contribute to the governance of health, public safety, and social welfare.
-Her publications span diverse areas such as automated decision-making, biomedicine, data governance, gender inclusion, sports, surveillance and wellbeing.
+Her publications span diverse areas such as automated decision-making, biomedicine, data governance, gender inclusion, sports, surveillance, and wellbeing.

-Prof Henne's most recent book, Violent Impacts: How Power and Inequality Shape the Concussion Crisis (with Matt Ventresca), traces how law, science, and social inequities shape depictions and understandings of brain injury.
+Prof Henne's recent book, Violent Impacts: How Power and Inequality Shape the Concussion Crisis (with Matt Ventresca), traces how law, science, and social inequities shape depictions and understandings of brain injury.
 It explains how certain bodies are recognised as part of a larger concussion crisis while others are pushed to the margins.
 Forthcoming publications include:

 - Digital Welfare States: How Technology is Changing Social Protection (with Jenna Imad Harb), Oxford University Press